 In this social media-driven world, image is part of the job.
 Many employers have added conviction of a crime as grounds for firing in their contracts and employee handbooks.
 Unless it specifically states in your employee handbook that you must tell your employer if you get convicted of a crime, you don’t necessarily need to let them know.
-However, when applying for a job, always be honest on the job application.
+However, when applying for a new job, always be honest on the job application.
 Many positions, such as one that involves any driving for a company, will ask – and check.

 You may be a great employee, but if you lose your license and have to take public transportation to work, you could be fired for chronic tardiness.
 If you’re a delivery driver, well, we don’t even need to finish this sentence.
 If you are put in a position of frequently borrowing a car or renting a car, you should look into purchasing non-owner car insurance.
 It will save you money in the long run over rental car insurance.

 Being arrested for DUI usually means using sick and vacation days to cover imprisonment, court appearances, and mandatory alcohol treatment.
 You may also have to explain why you need so much time off from work, which could be damaging.

 Even if your license isn’t suspended, your car insurance company may drop you because a DUI conviction makes you a riskier driver who needs high-risk car insurance.
 If you drive a company vehicle or construction equipment, your employer may fire you rather than lose its own coverage or pay more for insurance just to keep you on payroll.
 You may be helpful, professional, and personable, but you’re also replaceable.